GregoryPetterson/Directed-Study/README.md

 Recursion is a method of solving a problem by solving smaller and smaller versions of the problem until the base case is reached.
 The base case is when the problem is small enough problem to where it can be solved, then the solution to that problem can be used to solve the next problem.
 You used this concept to solve problems in Racket using first, rest, and empty?.
-Those can be used similarily in Clojure.
+Those can be used similarly in Clojure.

 Write a function to sum up all elements in a vector using, first, empty?, and rest
 ```clojure